robbert-harms/MDT/docs/development_ideas.rst

 #################
 Some ideas for future development of MDT.

+- to discuss: add 'scale_factor' to the parameters as a simple scaling factor
+    - for use in MLE and FIM
+    - replacing ScaleTransform and scale_factor in numdiff_info
+    - perhaps add it to MCMC as well
 - MPT (Microstructure Prototol Toolbox)
     - Perhaps a different package using MDT and MOT for protocol optimization
 - More optimization routines: